 \begin{enumerate} \item[(1)] $\cC$ is right regular $n$-coherent. \item[(2)] $\cC_{\oplus}$ is right regular $n$-coherent. \item[(3)] $\operatorname{Idem}(\cC_{\oplus})$ is right regular $n$-coherent. \end{enumerate} \end{prop}

-Let $R$ be a ring with unit.
+Let $R$ be a ring with unity.
 A finitely $n$-presented right $R$-module $M$ is $n$-coherent if every finitely $(n-1)$-presented submodule $N\subseteq M$ is finitely $n$-presented.
-The ring $R$ is right $n$-coherent if $R$ is $n$-coherent as a right $R$-module (i.e. if each $(n-1)$-presented ideal of $R$ is $n$-presented).
-We say that $R$ is right strong $n$-coherent if each finitely $n$-presented right $R$-module is $(n+1)$-presented.
+The ring $R$ is right $n$-coherent if $R$ is $n$-coherent as a right $R$-module (i.e. if each finitely $(n-1)$-presented right ideal of $R$ is finitely $n$-presented).
+We say that $R$ is strong right $n$-coherent if each finitely $n$-presented right $R$-module is finitely $(n+1)$-presented.
 A strong $n$-coherence ring is equivalent to a $n$-coherence ring for $n =1$, but it is an open question for $n \geq 2$.
 A coherent ring is a 1-coherent ring (strong 1-coherent ring) and it is regular if and only if every finitely presented module has finite projective dimension.
 Motivated by this we introduce in \cite[Definition 2.9]{ep} the definition of $n$-regular ring.
 Let $n \geq 1$, a ring $R$ is called right \emph{$n$-regular} if each finitely $n$-presented right $R$-module has finite projective dimension.

-\begin{cor} Let $R$ be a ring with unit and $n\geq 1$.
+\begin{cor} Let $R$ be a ring with unity and $n\geq 1$.
 Then the following are equivalent.